-- Welding circuit should not be deliberately placed in direct or indirect contact with protection wire if not in the workpiece. - If earthing is deliberately made on the workpiece by means of protection wire, the connection must be as direct as possible, with the wire having a section at least equal to the welding return current wire and connected to the piece being worked on, in the same place as the return wire, using the return wire terminal or a second earth terminal closeby. - All possible precautions must be taken in order to avoid stray currents. - Check to see that power supply voltage corresponds to voltage indicated on the welding machine technical specification tag. - Connect supply cable (G) fig.2: When mounting a plug, make sure that its capacity is adeguate and that the yellowgreen wire of the mains cable is connected to the earth plug pin.
+- This welding machine is fit to weld all types of electrodes except the cellulose type (AWS 6010) - Use electrode holder clamps in compliance with the safety standards and without projecting tightening screws. - Make sure that switch (8) fig.2 is in 0 position or not inserted in supply socket then connect welding cables in accordance with polarity demanded by the electrode manufacturer which you will be using. - Welding circuit should not be deliberately placed in direct or indirect contact with protection wire if not in piece to be weld. - If earthing is deliberately made on the workpiece by means of protection wire, the connection must be as direct as possible, with the wire having a section at least equal to the welding return current wire and connected to the piece being worked on, in the same place as the return wire, using the return wire terminal or a second earth terminal closeby. - All possible precautions must be taken in order to avoid stray currents. - PLEASE NOTE: Upon request, it is possible to connect a remote-control (item 184) to connect (3) fig.2 and relative extension cable (item 1327) if you should need to regulate welding current from a distance (15 feet max) - Check to see that power supply voltage corresponds to voltage indicated on the welding machine technical specification tag. - When taking voltage from a three-phase line, be very careful when connecting supply cable earth wire to the socket earth pole. - Connect supply cable (7) fig.2: When mounting a plug, make sure that its capacity is adeguate and that the yellowgreen wire of the mains cable is connected to the earth plug pin.

-- The capacity of magnetothermic switch or fuses in series with mains supply should be more than or equal to current In absorbed by the unit. - Input current I1 is determined by reading the technical specifications on unit i.e. power supply voltage U1 available. - Any extensions should have adequate sections for input current I1. - Turn machine on with switch (8) fig.2.
-WARNING: ELECTRIC SHOCK CAN KILL. - .
-Do not touch live electric parts. - Do not touch weld output terminals when unit is energized. - Do not touch torch or electrode holder and earth clamp at the same time. - Regulate current based on the diameter of the electrode, welding position and type of joint to be carried out.
+- The capacity of magnetothermic switch or fuses in series with mains supply should be more than or equal to current 11 absorbed by the unit. - Absorbed current I1 is determined by reading the technical specifications on unit i.e. power supply voltage U1 available. - Any extensions should have adequate sections for absorbed current I1. - Turn machine on with switch (8) fig.2.
+WARNING: ELECTRIC SHOCK CAN KILL. - · Do not touch live electric parts. - Do not touch weld output terminals when unit is energized. - Do not touch torch or electrode holder and earth clamp at the same time. - Regulate current based on the diameter of the electrode, welding position and type of joint to be carried out.
 When finished welding, always remember to turn unit off, and to remove electrode from electrode holder.

-3.5 TIG WELDING
+3.6 TIG WELDING

-- This welding machine is fit for welding with TIG procedure: stainless steel, iron, and copper. - Connect earth cable wire to positive (+) pole of welding machine and terminal to working piece as close as possible to welding machine, making sure there is a good electrical contact - Use T150 torch (item 1567.01) and connect power wire (2) fig.3 to negative pole (-) of welding machine.
+- This welding machine is fit for welding with TIG procedure: stainless steel, iron, and copper. - Connect earth cable wire to positive (+) pole of welding machine and terminal to working piece as close as possible to welding machine, making sure there is a good electrical contact - Use T150 torch (item 1567.20) and connect power wire (2) fig.3 to negative pole (-) of welding machine.